vikchupak/DevOps/Linux/LogicalCores.md

 One physical core is treated as 2 logical cores (each has its own hardware **(logical?)** thread).

+## With Hyper-threading, do logical cores work simultaneously or concurrently?

 ![image](https://github.com/user-attachments/assets/9a84b45c-9328-4acc-9002-4ff508246e4d)

 With **Hyper-Threading** (HT), **logical cores** (also called **threads**) work **concurrently**, not simultaneously.
 Here's the distinction: